achernyak/achernyak.github.io/_posts/2016-01-23-universal-haskell-dev-enviornment.md

 1. [Stack](http://docs.haskellstack.org/) is probably the single biggest win for Haskell in the last year.
 It makes everything from freshly installing Haskell to creating and building new projects a no brainer.
 2. [Atom](https://atom.io/) has become one of my favorite text editors and has great support for Haskell.

-That's it those are the two major tools you will need to install and everything else is done through packages for them.
+Those are the two major tools you will need to install and everything else is done through packages for them.
 Go ahead and install these from their respective websites.

 ## The setup
 Now let's crack open the terminal and configure our environment.
 All the commands will remain the same regardless of your operating system.